 The Web UI

 The CLI is one face of stax.
-The other is a browser UI that renders the same live run — flamegraph, top-N functions, timeline, annotated disassembly — and updates continuously as samples land.
+The other is a browser UI that renders the same query surfaces — flamegraph, top-N functions/spans, timeline, annotated disassembly — and updates continuously as samples and target spans land.
+It can follow the current live query state or inspect a stopped in-memory run from stax list through the run selector.

 The WebSocket endpoint